johannesjuliusm/charite/README.md

 # format the plot style
 p <- p + theme_charite()

-# easily save your plot in a format ideal for slides and publications
+# easily save your plot in a format optimized for slides and publications
-# .. note:: saving as .svg is strongly recommended but requires `svglite` to be installed
-nice_save("myfigure.svg", p)
+nice_save("myfigure.png", p)
 ```

 ## Available Functions